 Thanks to Joe Myer’s Ford and KKHT for making this show possible.
 This week on the Warrior’s Shield Radio Broadcast, David will be talking about supporting law enforcement and first responders, PTSD training, Blue Star Moms, Texas Apartment Association and a story of a veteran who had a 180 degree turnaround.

 Click the link below to get the latest news about Camp Hope and the PTSD Foundation of America.
-October-2014 Newsletter
+May-2015 Newsletter

 Thanks to Joe Myer’s Ford and KKHT for making this show possible.
 This week on the Warrior’s Shield Radio Broadcast, David will be talking about those who help make Camp Hope a reality and the companies they represent, Comcast Cares, other Non-profits in the area, the needs we have in this world and how the…

 Thanks to Joe Myer’s Ford for making this show possible.
 Today on the Warrior’s Shield broadcast, David and Derrick discuss weather, updates on the IG Report on the VA Scandal, Empty Ebola Clinics in Liberia, Deploying Troops, ISIS Killing Christians, and the handling of the Ebola Crisis.